radareorg/radare2-book/introduction/windows_compilation.md

 ### Cygwin

 Cygwin is another possibility; however, issues related to Cygwin libraries can make debugging difficult.
-But using binary compiled for Cygwin will allow you to use Unicode in the Windows console, and to have 256 colors.
+But using binary compiled for Cygwin will allow you to use Unicode in the Windows console, and to have 16 million colors.

 Note, Cygwin build require exactly the opposite git configuration, so setup git first, for a proper automatic fetching of capstone:
 ```sh